-No two people or cycles are alike, so your dose and medications may be different than your friend's, even if you are the same age.
+Remember: No two people or treatment cycles are alike, so be aware that your dose and medications may be different than a friend's - even if you are the same age.

-Injecting the medications at night and seeing the response in the next day or two (your estrogen level riseand those little black circles increase in size and number) is incredibly fulfilling.
-You feel like you are, well, actually doing something.
+Injecting IVF meds at night and being able to see your body's response in the next day or two (as your estrogen levels rise and those little black circles increase in size and number) is incredibly fulfilling.
+It helps you feel that you are actually doing something.

-What about the intramuscular progesterone injections?
-They can feel daunting, to say the least.
-Well, remember when I said that you might need someone to help you with them?
-Many partners, friends, or family members will ask how they can help.
+Partners, friends, or family members will want to know how they can help as you move through IVF treatment.
 They, too, feel helpless.
-Allowing them to administer these for you gives them a way to support you, particularly if you are someone who doesn’t like asking for help.
+Allowing others to help administer injections gives them a tangible way for them to support you, particularly if you are someone who doesn’t normally like asking for help.